-Digital euro explained: Is digital euro based on blockchain?
+Digital euro explained: Is the digital euro based on blockchain?

 The concept has grown in popularity in recent years, with Meta (formerly Facebook) announcing in the summer of 2019 that it would create a digital DLT-based global crypto asset backed by numerous fiat currencies and government bonds.

-Furthermore, DLTs, such as blockchain technology (a subset of DLTs), are frequently thought to constitute the technological foundation for digitizing the monetary system and adopting a CBDC in public discourse.
+Furthermore, DLTs, such as blockchain technology, are frequently thought to constitute the technological foundation for digitizing the monetary system and adopting a CBDC in public discourse.
 The delivery and payment of assets can be organized on integrated platforms, which is a significant argument in favor of employing DLT.